Jimmy-C/Sudoku/README.md

 #####Clean up the grunt file a little bit to reduce redunency.
 #####Have more than just one board.
 #####Investigate why Chrome is having some residual box-shadow color after the animation is over.
 Firefox and Safaris don't have this behavior.
+#####Optimize the row/column/sub table query selection process by using web workers, this could make the UI smoother.

 ##Note:
 #####debug and dist build are committed into the repository for demo purposes.